-Taking into account the investment request for cross-border cost allocation for the project of common interest No.8.2.4 "Enhancement of Incukalns Underground Gas Storage" (hereinafter - Project 8.2.4) from the project promoter JSC "Conexus Baltic Grid", on 4 October 2018, the Regulator took a decision regarding the allocation of the investment costs for the Project 8.2.4 pursuant to the Regulation 347/2013, and the project received EU financial assistance.
-On 30 May 2019, the Regulator took a decision regarding the allocation of the investment costs for the Project of Common Interest No.8.2.1 "Enhancement of Latvia - Lithuania interconnection" (hereinafter - Project 8.2.1), and the project received the EU financial assistance.
-Previously, the Project 8.2.1 received EU financial assistance for The Feasibility Study and Cost-Benefit Analysis for the Enhancement of Latvia-Lithuania Interconnection.
+Taking into account the investment request for cross-border cost allocation for the project of common interest No.8.2.4 on the fifth PCI list "Enhancement of Incukalns Underground Gas Storage" (hereinafter - Project 8.2.4) from the project promoter JSC "Conexus Baltic Grid", on 4 October 2018, the Regulator took a decision regarding the allocation of the investment costs for the Project 8.2.4 pursuant to the Regulator 347/2013, and the project received EU financial assistance.
+On 30 May 2019, the Regulator took a decision regarding the allocation of the investment costs for the Project of Common Interest No.8.2.1 on the fifth PCI list "Enhancement of Latvia - Lithuania interconnection" (hereinafter - Project 8.2.1), and the project commissioned in Lithuania side on December 2022 with increase to the capacity of the interconnection by 30% - up to 90 GWh a day.